-CPNRD staff are members of the Grand Island Groundwater Guardian (GWG) Team.
-From 2011-2012, the GWGs received over \$47,500 in grant monies to implement an Outdoor Learning Area (OLA) to promote rain gardens, native prairie, a bioswale, and Buffalo grass on the Nebraska State Fairgrounds.
-The groundbreaking ceremony was held in 2011 and an unveiling of the first phase of the project was held on August 31, 2012.
-CPNRD is instrumental in providing updates and maintenance to the site.
-In 2018, a life-size Bald Eagle's nest, wildlife track stepping stones and tree displays were added.
+CPNRD staff are members of the Grand Island Groundwater Guardian (GWG) Team and instrumental in providing updates and maintenance to the Outdoor Learning Area (OLA).
+From 2011-2012, the GWG team received \$47,500 in grants to promote rain gardens, native prairie, a bioswale, and Buffalo grass on the Nebraska State Fairgrounds.
+Groundbreaking ceremony was held to unveil the project.
+The OLA is open year-round to the public.

+2018: Education features were added including a life-size Bald Eagle's nest, wildlife track stepping stones and tree displays.
 The Buffalo Grass was also reseeded.

-In 2019, tree rings and leaf/seed examples were added to the tree display.
-A pollinator path was added to the native prairie area and fencing was purchased to reduce damage from rabbits.
-In 2021, the gazebo was refinished by Izaak Walton League, plants were transported from the City of Grand Island's welcome sign, the sprinkler system was updated and new signs were installed.
-The Outdoor Learning Area is open year-round to the public.
+2019: A pollinator path was added to the native prairie area and fencing to reduce damage from rabbits.

+2021: Gazebo was refinished by Izaak Walton League, plants were transported from the City of Grand Island's welcome sign, sprinkler system was updated and new signs were installed.

+2023: The Nebraska Well Drillers Association selected CPNRD's application for a monitoring well at the OLA.
+The well will be drilled in October and utilized as a training session.
+A ribbon-cutting ceremony will be held following the training.
+CPNRD plans to install telemetry on the monitoring well to show real-time static water level data on CPNRD's website.